Collective action in the United Kingdom: History

 The right of workers to collectively withdraw their labour has always been used to make employers stick to a collective agreement.
-At critical moments of history, it also combatted political repression (e.g. the Peasants' Revolt of 1381, and the Indian Independence Movement up to 1947), prevented military coups against democratic governments (e.g. the general strike in Germany against the Kapp Putsch in 1920), and overthrew dictatorships (e.g. in the 2008 Egyptian general strike).
+At critical moments of history, it also combatted political repression (e.g. the Indian Independence Movement up to 1947), prevented military coups against democratic governments (e.g. the general strike in Germany against the Kapp Putsch in 1920) and forced governments to abandon unpopular policies (e.g. the Ulster Workers' Council strike).
 Anti-democratic regimes cannot tolerate social organisation they do not control, which is why the right to strike is fundamental to every democratic society, and a recognised human right in international law.
 Historically, the UK recognised the right to strike in statute at least since 1906. and there was widespread support at common law back into the 19th century.

 Historically common law judges, like international law today, argued the right to stop work in a good faith trade dispute was an implied term in every employment contract.
 On the other hand, differently composed courts have asserted that the common law position sits at odds with international law: that a strike is a breach of contract, and this creates tortious liability for unions organising collective action, unless it falls within an immunity from statute.
 On this view, even though an employer is not liable for economic loss to workers who are collectively dismissed, a union could be liable to the employer for taking collective action.
 Economic torts have been said to include conspiracy to injure, inducement of breach of contract, and tortious interference with a contract.

 The Conspiracy and Protection of Property Act 1875, repeated in the Trade Disputes Act 1906 after the Taff Vale case created the "golden formula" that collective action by a trade union becomes immune from any liability in tort if done "in contemplation or furtherance of a trade dispute".
 UK tradition inspired the International Labour Organization Convention 87 (1948) articles 3 and 10, the case law of the European Court of Human Rights under article 11, and the EU Charter of Fundamental Rights article 28.
 However, the scope of the right to take collective action has been controversial.
 Reflecting a series of restrictions from 1979 to 1997, the law was partially codified in the Trade Union and Labour Relations (Consolidation) Act 1992 sections 219 to 246, which now falls below international standards.